 2. “To make failure survivable because it will be common”

 3. “To make sure that you know when you’ve failed”

 “As a Prussian general once put it, ‘No plan survives first contact with the enemy’ What matters is how quickly the leader is able to adapt”…”The big picture becomes a self-deluding propaganda poster, the unified team retreats into groupthink, and the chain of command becomes a hierarchy of waste baskets, perfectly evolved to prevent feedback reaching the top.
 What works in reality is a far more unsightly, chaotic and rebellious organisation altogether”.

-Unanimity is seldom an indication of a healthy organisation…”a single dissenting voice was enough to liberate the subjects…the basic usefulness of hearing more ideas, better decisions emerge from a diverse group…Even an incompetent adviser with a different perspective, would probably have improved Johnson’s decision making…the right decisions are more likely when they emerge from very different perspectives…Galvin told Petraeus that the most important part of the job was to criticise his boss: ‘It’s my boss to run the division, and it’s your job to critique me’…it is not enough to tolerate dissent: sometimes you have to demand it”.
+Unanimity is seldom an indication of a healthy organisation…”a single dissenting voice was enough to liberate the subjects…the basic usefulness of hearing more ideas, better decisions emerge from a diverse group…Even an incompetent adviser with a different perspective, would probably have improved Johnson’s decision making…the right decisions are more likely when they emerge from very different perspectives…Galvin told Petraeus that the most important part of the job was to criticise his boss: ‘It’s my job to run the division, and it’s your job to critique me’…it is not enough to tolerate dissent: sometimes you have to demand it”.